Universality for the focusing nonlinear Schroedinger equation at the gradient catastrophe point: Rational breathers and poles of the tritronquee solution to Painleve I: Introduction and main results

 The tip-point $x_0,t_0$ of the breaking curve is called a point of {\bf gradient catastrophe}, or {\bf elliptic umbilical singularity} (\cite{DubrovinGravaKlein}).)
 It is evident from the numerical simulations shown on Fig. \ref{Cai} and Fig. \ref{isometry}, as well as from the analysis of the spectral plane (presented below), that the behavior of the solution $q(x,t,\e)$ at the tip of the breaking curve is very different from the behavior elsewhere on the breaking curve.

 The main goal of this paper is to analyze the leading order asymptotic behavior of the solution $q(x,t,\varepsilon )$ on and around this special point of transition.
 More precisely we will examine a neighborhood $D$ of $(x_0,t_0)$ that is shrinking at the rate { $\mathcal O(\varepsilon^\frac 45)$} as $\e\ra 0$.
-As the first step, we construct a diffeomorphism $v=v(x,t,\e)$, that maps $D$ onto a bounded disk $V\in\C$, where $V$ is independent of $\e$ and $v(x_0,t_0,\e)=0$.
-It turns out that the leading order behavior of $q(x,t,\e)$ in $D$ can be conveniently described through a specific {\em tritronqu\'ee} solution (see Section \ref{tritron}) to the Painlev\'e\ I (P1) equation \be y'' = 6 y^ 2 - v. \ee That is why the diffeomorphism $v(x,t,\e)$ and the complex $v$-plane will be referred to as the {\em Painlev\'e\ coordinatization} of $D$ and the Painlev\'e\ plane respectively.
-Note that the diffeomorphism $v(x,t,\e)$ near the point of gradient catastrophe plays similar role to the map $S(x,t,\e)$ for the rest of the breaking curve.
+As the first step, we construct a map $v=v(x,t,\e)$, that maps $D$ onto a bounded disk $V\in\C$, where $V$ is independent of $\e$ and $v(x_0,t_0,\e)=0$.
+It turns out that the leading order behavior of $q(x,t,\e)$ in $D$ can be conveniently described through a specific {\em tritronqu\'ee} solution (see Section \ref{tritron}) to the Painlev\'e\ I (P1) equation \be y''(v) = 6 y(v)^ 2 - v. \ee That is why the map $v(x,t,\e)$ and the complex $v$-plane will be referred to as the {\em Painlev\'e\ coordinatization} of $D$ and the Painlev\'e\ plane respectively.
+Note that the map $v(x,t,\e)$ near the point of gradient catastrophe plays a similar role to the map $S(x,t,\e)$ for the rest of the breaking curve.

-The point of gradient catastrophe $(x_0,t_0)$ can be defined in terms of the physical variables $(x,t)$ as the point, where the genus zero approximation (\ref{lotg0a}) of the solution $q(x,t,\e)$ to (\ref{FNLS}),(\ref{IDe}) develops an infinite $x$-derivative in $A(x,t)$ and/or in $\Phi_x(x,t)$ (while $A(x,t)$ and $\Phi_x(x,t)$ stay finite).
+The point of gradient catastrophe $(x_0,t_0)$ for a solution $q\in\Uscr$ of the NLS (\ref{FNLS}) can be defined in terms of the space-time (physical) variables $(x,t)$ as the point, where the genus zero approximation (\ref{lotg0a}) of the solution $q(x,t,\e)$ develops an infinite $x$-derivative in $A(x,t)$ and/or in $\Phi_x(x,t)$ (while $A(x,t)$ and $\Phi_x(x,t)$ stay finite).
 In terms of the time evolution of the spectral data (see Fig. \ref{phasediagram} below), the point of gradient catastrophe is the point where the birth/collapse of the new main arc (band) happens exactly at the end of an existing main arc (see Fig. \ref{phasediagram}).